-The cable sector contributes to government coffers through state and local taxes and fees.
-In 2010, major cable companies paid \$140.9 million in state and local taxes and fees (this includes subscriber-paid taxes), directly supporting state and local governments.
+The cable sector contributes to government coffers, through not only state and local taxes, but also through franchise fees.
+In 2010, major cable companies paid \$9.8 million in state and local taxes (this includes subscriber-paid sales tax).
+They also generated \$5.4 million in franchise fees across Vermont, for a total of \$15.2 million directly supporting state and local governments.